johnyukon21/johnyukon21.github.io/Client_Server_Model_for_Bitcoin.md

 Alice is Bob's friend who he got into Bitcoin.
 Alice trusts Bob and asks Bob if she can use his node.
 Bob shares a link with Alice that she can use to connect to Bob's node till she gets her own at which point Bob can revoke her acccess.

+Alice, being a developer, wants to build her own app/wallet that can connect to a node using the same protocol.
+She adds one of the client libraries to her development environment and can start coding right away calling the APIs that the client library exposes as long as a backend server is available to connect to.

 ### The Anatomy of a Bitcoin Server
 A *Bitcoin Server* is defined as an application that runs alongside a Bitcoin Node and exposes the blockchain data on the node through APIs accessible through the network.
 Some features that a Bitcoin Server should provide are: